-Caregivers and loved ones play an important role in the everyday lives of people living with diabetes.
+Caregivers and loved ones play an important role in the lives of people living with diabetes.
 Knowing a bit about diabetes can help prepare you for what you can expect.

-- Someone with diabetes may find managing their disease challenging.
-They may get discouraged, feel overwhelmed, and not want to ask for help.
-In fact, Diabetes Canada reports that 1 in 3 Canadians do not feel comfortable letting others know about their disease at all
+Someone with diabetes may find managing their disease challenging.
+They may get discouraged, feel overwhelmed and not want to ask for help.
+In fact, Diabetes Canada reports that 1 in 3 Canadians do not feel comfortable letting others know about their disease at all.

-- You too, may feel discouraged or overwhelmed.
+You too may feel discouraged or overwhelmed.
 But that’s okay.
 Take a deep breath and start with learning about how you can help.

 It’s also important, when possible, to talk with your loved one’s doctor and ask if they have any suggestions on how you can provide more help.

-- When to take their medication
+Offer reminders on when to take their medication

-To learn more about caring for someone with diabetes, Diabetes Canada offers programs and services for people affected by diabetes.
+To learn more about caring for someone with diabetes, Diabetes Canada; offers programs and services for people affected by diabetes.

 Use these questions to help start a conversation with your loved one’s doctor about type 2 diabetes and the importance of heart health.Questions to ask